pershin-daniil/frontend-project-lvl1/README.md

 # Brain Games

-Serie of games where you give three correct answer to win.
+Serie of games where you give three correct answers to win.
 If you make a mistake you lose.

+## Installation

+To install Brain Games you need to clone repository by command in your shell.

+	git clone git@github.com:pppershin/frontend-project-lvl1.git

+Then by using Make file install npm package localy.

+	make install
+	make publish
+	npm link

+And now you can play, the first command is

+	brain-games

+Just say hello to you :wave:

 ## Brain Even